guanjihuan/py.guanjihuan.com/README.md

 ## Guan package

 Guan is an open-source python package developed and maintained by https://www.guanjihuan.com/about (Ji-Huan Guan, 关济寰).
-With this package, you can calculate band structures, density of states, quantum transport and topological invariant of tight-binding models.
-Other frequently used functions are also integrated in this package, such as file reading/writing, figure plotting, data processing, etc.
+With this package, you can calculate band structures, density of states, quantum transport and topological invariant of tight-binding models by invoking the functions you need.
+Other frequently used functions are also integrated in this package, such as file reading/writing, figure plotting, data processing.

 The primary location of this package is on website https://py.guanjihuan.com.